emmancuyugan/iv-drive-by-pre-aim/README.md

-# iv-drive-by-pre-aim
+# GTA IV Drive-By Pre-Aim
-Drive-by pre-aim for GTA IV CE, similar to GTA V
+This plugin add a pre-aim when doing drive-bys in GTA IV.
+This makes it similar to GTA V.
+\
+For GTAIV The Complete Edition Only.

+# How to install
+Grab [latest]() archive and move GTAIVDriveByPreAim.IV.asi in the root or "plugins" folder.
+Enjoy